The Family Blueprint

 The ideas explored in the workshops are informed by research in child development, attachment, and nervous system science, alongside Jennifer’s experience working with children, parents, and families.

-Join a Parenting Blueprint workshop
+Join a Family Blueprint workshop

 Preparing for a baby is one of the biggest transitions in life.